-- (fe) Construction: Except as provided in a tree permit, construction activities under within the drip line Tree Save Area of a protected tree, including those on adjoining lots, are prohibited.
+Area of a protected tree, including those on adjoining lots, are prohibited.
 Activities include, but are not limited to, excavation, trenching or grading, storage of materials or equipment, passage of heavy equipment within the drip line Tree Save Area and spillage of chemicals or other materials, which are damaging to trees.
-Tree Protection Plans provided by the Certified Arborist must also include protective measures for protected trees on adjoining lots. - (gf) Suspension or revocation: A tree permit may be suspended or revoked at any time by the tree warden upon written notice to the permit holder that the permit holder has failed to comply with either this article or the conditions of the permit.
-The written notice shall be sent by certified or registered mail, return receipt requested, or by hand delivery and shall provide an opportunity for the permit holder to correct the noncompliance and apply for a renewal of the tree-permit upon compliance, where practicable.
-The suspension or revocation of a tree permit in accordance with this subsection shall not affect the validity of a building permit issued in reliance upon the issuance (granting) of such tree permit nor shall such suspension or revocation be cause for withholding the issuance of a certificate of occupancy, and the Commissioner of Inspectional Services may review a suspension or revocation of a tree permit for consideration of issuing a stop-work order or to withhold the issuance of a certificate of occupancy. - (hg) Appeal: Any person aggrieved by a decision of the tree warden may file an appeal with the mayor or his the mayor's designee.
-Said appeal must be in writing and must be received by the mayor or his their the mayor's designee within five (5) business days of issuance of the tree warden's decision.
-Upon receipt of such appeal, the mayor or his their the mayor's designee shall provide a copy to the clerk of the city council and to each councilor for from the ward in which the trees are located.
-The mayor shall seek input and consult with the councilors from the ward which the trees are located.
-The mayor or his theirthe mayor's designee shall make a final decision on the matter within thirty (30) days from the date of receipt of the appeal.
-The mayor or his the mayor's designee shall include in the decision the rationale therefor.
-Upon issuance of the final decision, the mayor or his the mayor's designee shall provide a copy to the clerk of the city council and to each ward councilor for the ward in which the trees are located and to each abutter.
-There shall be no further appeal of the matter decided by the mayor or his the mayor's designee.
-No protected trees shall be removed while an appeal is pending.
-(Ord.
-No. V-275, 12-6-99; Ord.
-No. X-202, 04-03-06; Rev. Ord.
-2007, § 20-33; Ord.
-No. A-38, 05-05-14)
+Tree Protection plans provided by the Certified Arborist must also include protective measures for protected trees on adjoining lots. - (g) Suspension or revocation: A tree permit may be suspended or revoked at any time by the tree warden upon written notice to the permit holder that the permit holder has failed to comply with either this article or the conditions of the permit.
+The written notice shall be sent by certified or registered mail, return receipt requested, or by hand delivery and shall provide an opportunity for the permit holder to correct the noncompliance and apply for a renewal of the tree permit upon compliance, where practicable.
+The suspension or revocation of a tree permit in accordance with this subsection shall not affect the validity of a building permit issued in reliance upon the issuance (granting) of such tree permit nor shall such suspension or revocation be cause for withholding the issuance of a certificate of occupancy. - (h) Appeal: Any person aggrieved by a decision of the tree warden may file an appeal with the mayor or histheir designee.
+Said appeal must be in writing and must be received by the mayor or his designee within five (5) business days of issuance of the tree warden's decision.
+Upon receipt of such appeal, the mayor or histheir designee shall provide a copy to the clerk of the city council and to each councilor for the ward in which the trees are located.
+The mayor or his The mayor shall seek input and consult with the Ward councilor in which